Disclaimer

 How to use the dosage calculator

-- Need/have - what you need over what you have.
+- Need/have - work out the dose using the standard “what you need over what you have” formula.

-- mg/kg - calculate dose based on weight.
+- mg/kg - calculate the dose based on patient weight.

 - Enter your numbers.
 Each field clearly tells you what to enter.